 Being a Disney Imagineer doesn’t necessarily mean being an engineer, though that is where the Imagineers got their name (and there certainly are a number of extremely skilled engineers in the company).
 Imagineers can be architects, writers, interior designers, illustrators, concept artists, landscapers, archivists, costume designers, theatre technicians, special effects experts, graphic designers and more.
 With over 140 different job titles, there’s bound to be some diversity in talents and specialties.

 Imagineers work mostly at a campus in Southern California, but they are often deployed to projects in different parts of the world like readying the park in Hong Kong Disneyland for new expansions.
-There’s also a small army of Imagineers in Orlando, Florida’s Hollywood Studios, overseeing the construction of Star Wars Land and Toy Story Land.
-They also recently debuted the world of Pandora at Disney’s nearby Animal Kingdom.
+A small army of Imagineers in Orlando helped to bring Pandora to life at Disney’s Animal Kingdom and worked in Florida’s Hollywood Studios, overseeing the construction of Star Wars: Galaxy’s Edge and Toy Story Land.

 Telling stories the Disney way

 The Disney Imagineers are, above all else, storytellers.
 Imagineering is a form of storytelling, of putting on a show.
 That’s why Disney theme parks use theatre language all the time, like “good show” (immersive storytelling), “bad show” (the intrusion of reality), “onstage” (places the guests can see), “backstage” (places the guests cannot see), “cast member” (employee) and “costume” (uniform).
-This ideology is why the green beer needed to have a story behind it (good show) and why Disney roller coasters almost never have exposed tracks or beams (bad show).
-When you’re deep in the Disney bubble, you find yourself taking these somewhat goofy terms very seriously.
+This ideology is why Disney roller coasters almost never have exposed tracks or beams (bad show).

 Disney Imagineers are the rock stars of the theme park world.
 Since 1952, they’ve designed twelve theme parks, two water parks, four cruise ships, shopping centers, around fifty resort hotels, a planned community and the ABC Times Square studios.
 They were also instrumental in the 2009 redesign of Disney Stores across the country.
 You know, among other projects.

 What the Disney Imagineers are best known for is perhaps their development of audio animatronic technology, which Walt Disney was fascinated with himself.
 To compare and contrast, Mr. Lincoln, one of the first humanoid audio animatronics, can sit up, sit down, and deliver the Gettysburg address.
 The massive Na’vi Shaman of Songs on Pandora’s River Journey attraction, however, can sway along with the music, fully articulate her face, gracefully wave her arms and independently move each and every one of her fingers.
-She looks like a living, breathing creature, and she doesn’t have the projected face that has recently become a crutch for animatronics seen elsewhere in the parks.
-The sheer innovation is enough to make you want to praise Eywa.
+She looks like a living, breathing creature.
+The sheer innovation is all part of that signature Disney magic.